morski/eurovision/README.md

 1. Start a terminal and go to /fakebackend
 2. Run `npm install`
+3. Create a `.env` file in fakebackend and to the file `PORT=8000`
-3. Run `node index.js`
+4. Run `node index.js`
-4. Open the Eurovision folder and start the solution
+5. Open the Eurovision folder and start the solution
-5. When running the project the frontend should launch automatically
+6. When running the project the frontend should launch automatically

 Developing frontend